Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A grinding feeling and extreme pain when you try to lift your arm

-Bone protruding from skin, or "tenting" of skin at the fracture site
+Bone sticking out (protruding) from skin, or "tenting" of skin at the fracture site

 You will be examined.

 X-rays will be taken of your chest and shoulder.

 You may be given medicine to lessen your pain.

-A computed tomography (CT) scan may be done.
+A (CT) scan may be done.
 This test provides detailed images of your bones.

 Both types of fractures are often treated with an arm sling.
 This holds the bone in place and keeps it from moving during healing.
 You also may be instructed to do special exercises to help improve strength and range of motion in your shoulder.
 In some cases, surgery is recommended to realign the fracture.
 Or surgery may be done to hold it in place so that it can heal correctly.